rufinv/Intro2AI-class/index.md

 -->

 ### Grading
 Grading will be based on **individual projects**.
 Each student should choose **ONE** of the course notebooks (from lectures 1-9) and complement it with a *significant* personal work.
 Just create one or more cells at the end of the notebook, clearly marked with your personal addition.
 It could be a change in the model's architecture, an adaptation of the model to a new task or dataset, etc. If you lack inspiration, feel free to start from the "exercises" or personal work suggested at the end of each notebook (but projects with original and creative thinking will get extra points).
-The link to the colab notebook (**after** making sure that it is *"shared for anyone with the link"*) should be submitted by email to rufin.vanrullen@cnrs.fr on or before November 15.
-This is a firm deadline, the grade will decrease by 1 point for each late day (e.g. if you send your notebook on November 25, the maximum grade you can get is 10/20).
+The link to the colab notebook (**after** making sure that it is *"shared for anyone with the link"*) should be submitted by email to rufin.vanrullen@cnrs.fr on or before May 1st.
+This is a firm deadline, the grade will decrease by 1 point for each late day (e.g. if you send your notebook on May 11, the maximum grade you can get is 10/20).
 The main criteria for grading will be:
 * The addition should be clearly marked in the notebook, e.g. with a title "MY PERSONAL ADDITION IN THE 3 CELLS BELOW"
 * The addition should be explained (e.g. with comments in the code), so one can at least know what you intended to achieve
 * The addition should be non-trivial
 * The addition should reflect significant work and effort
 * The addition should make it clear that the student has understood the lecture and notebook
 * The addition should *work*, i.e. it should be possible to evaluate the cells without returning an error.